 Shollie

 The Shollie is a mix between the German Shepherd and a Collie.
-They’re known for being alert, cheerful, and energetic, and have a friendly, loving disposition to them.
+They’re known for being alert, cheerful, and energetic, and they have a friendly, loving disposition.

 With both German Shepherds and Collies being used for herding purposes, you’ll want to make sure that you have time to give them ample exercise.
 They are easy to train and are eager to please.